-This blog article was originally published on August 22, 2020 and is regularly updated for accuracy, comprehensiveness and timeliness, most recently on January 8, 2021.
-Underlined words indicate that the term is defined in our remote glossary, a handy and free dictionary of remote work terms.
+This blog article was originally published on August 22, 2020 and is regularly updated for accuracy, comprehensiveness and timeliness, most recently on April 9, 2021.
+Underlined words indicate that the term is defined in our remote glossary, a handy and free dictionary of the most common remote work terms.

 Since then, many things have changed.
 Modern technology continues to transform almost every aspect of our work and daily lives.